-14.12 Low Voltage Programming
+14.12 Low-Voltage Programming

-The LVP bit of the configuration word, enables the low voltage programming.
+The LVP bit of the Configuration Word, enables the lowvoltage programming.
 This mode allows the microcontroller to be programmed via ICSP using only a 5V source.
 This mode removes the requirement of VIHH to be placed on the MCLR pin.
-The LVP bit is normally erased to '1' which enables the low voltage programming.
+The LVP bit is normally erased to '1' which enables the low-voltage programming.
 In this mode, the RB4/PGM pin is dedicated to the programming function and ceases to be a general purpose I/O pin.
-The device will enter Programming mode when a '1' is placed on the RB4/PGM pin.
-The HV Programming mode is still available by placing VIHH on the MCLR pin.
+The device will enter Programming mode when a '1' is placed on the RB4/ PGM pin.
+The High-Voltage Programming mode is still available by placing VIHH on the MCLR pin.

-- Note 1: While in this mode the RB4 pin can no longer be used as a general purpose I/O pin. - 2: VDD must be 5.0V +10% during erase operations.
+- Note 1: While in this mode, the RB4 pin can no longer be used as a general purpose I/O pin. - 2: VDD must be 5.0V +10% during erase operations.

-If low-voltage Programming mode is not used, the LVP bit should be programmed to a '0' so that RB4/PGM becomes a digital I/O pin.
+If Low-Voltage Programming mode is not used, the LVP bit should be programmed to a 'o' so that RB4/ PGM becomes a digital I/O pin.
 To program the device, VIHH must be placed onto MCLR during programming.
 The LVP bit may only be programmed when programming is entered with VIHH on MCLR.
 The LVP bit cannot be programmed when programming is entered with RB4/PGM.

-It should be noted, that once the LVP bit is programmed to 0, only high voltage Programming mode can be used to program the device.
-NOTES:
+It should be noted, that once the LVP bit is programmed to '0', only High-Voltage Programming mode can be used to program the device.